Merchant Account Fees-What you need to know!

 When a customer disputes a transaction or returns a product, then the bank will issue a chargeback fee.
 These fees do add up, which is why it is critical that you try everything possible to make sure that your customers are happy with your service.

-If you come across any other unfamiliar fees, then please call SecureGlobalPay today.
-We are happy to go through your statement line by line to ensure that you understand each fee on your statement.
+If you come across any other unfamiliar charges or costs, then please call SecureGlobalPay today.
+We are happy to go through your statement line by line to ensure that you understand each fee on your statement and your overall pricing structure.